-In 2009 30% of water bodies in the Dee RBD achieved good or better status.
-We predicted that this would rise to 38% by 2015.
+In 2009 30% of water bodies in the Western Wales RBD achieved good or better status.
+We predicted that this would rise to 36% for surface waters by 2015.
 This was supplemented by an internal target of achieving 50% good or better status across Wales.
-The 2015 classification results indicate that 31% of all water bodies now achieved good or better status.
+The 2015 classification results indicate that 38% of all water bodies now achieved good or better status.
+In addition during this period 426 water body elements1 improved by one or more class.